RutulPatel8/RutulPatel8/README.md

 - **Proposed a fix for .NET WinForms TreeView sorting issue**
   - Authored a detailed [Pull Request (#11300)](https://github.com/dotnet/winforms/pull/11300) providing analysis, code suggestions, and test methodology to resolve `TreeNodeCollection.AddRange` misbehavior when used with sorted `TreeView` controls.
   - Contribution initiated an in-depth discussion with Microsoft engineers, showcasing strong diagnostic and problem-solving skills.

 ---
+---

+### 💼 About Me

+Hi, I’m Rutul Patel — a passionate and solution-oriented software engineer with over 5 years of experience in building enterprise applications using modern Microsoft technologies.

+I specialize in **.NET Framework**, **.NET Core**, **MAUI**, and **WPF**, with a strong focus on clean architecture, scalable system design, and real-time integrations.
+I've had the privilege of contributing to the **Microsoft WinForms team**, where one of my PRs was successfully accepted — a proud milestone as an open-source contributor.

+Currently, I'm expanding my expertise into the exciting world of **artificial intelligence**, aiming to blend traditional software development with intelligent solutions that solve real-world challenges.

+---